 Watch out especially for lilies, sago palms, and cyclamen, which are highly poisonous to cats.
 Always remember to contact the veterinarian regarding all the other new flowers that you buy.
 You can also hang your flowers up by the ceiling if you want to be sure the cats won’t be able to reach them.

 Cats love sitting in front of the window or on the balcony, observing the birds, getting excited over other cats, and annoyed at dogs.
 Unfortunately, so many distractions might lead to a terrible accident.

 Every year thousands of cats – even very athletic ones – fall from heights, break their limbs, and suffer from internal injuries.

 Don’t test the theory regarding nine lives.
 If you have a big window or balcony, better limit your cat’s access to the area.
 It would be best if you didn’t encourage your pet to go there looking for cat food or litter boxes – better store such items in a safe place in your flat.
 However, if your kitten’s favorite location is the balcony, you can also install a safety net there.

 Can you cat-proof curtains and Sofas?

 Curtains and sofas are what kitties love the most.
 Not without reason, too: climbing is what comes naturally to them.
-Besides avoiding installing long curtains and putting a sofa cover on your furniture, you should purchase the item, which will satisfy this inherent need of climbing, for instance, a scratching post or a play area.
+Besides avoiding installing long curtains and putting a sofa cover on your furniture, you should purchase the item, which will satisfy this inherent need of climbing and scratching, for instance, a scratching post or a cat climbing tree.
 It will make your cat healthy, safe, and very happy.